-It is indeed strange, that christians, those who vellous light," should again sink down into wonderful, that those, who have had the slightest Saviour's love should ever sink down into coldness, and inactivity, and practically, almost ignore his very existence.
+It is indeed strange, that christians, those who "have passed out of death into life," who "have been delivered out of the power of darkness, and translated into the kingdom of the son of vellous light," should again sink down into spiritual sleep, and have to be addressed in such the deformity of sin, and have had the least again be ensuared by the former, and fall asleep in reference to the latter, be ensuared by the sin, and lose their relish for the holiness.
+It is wonderful, that those, who have had the slightest manifestation of their Saviour and their Saviour's love should ever sink down into coldness, and inactivity, and practically, almost ignore his very existence.
 It is astonishing, that those, whose hearts have been awakened to the love of their Saviour, and the love of their Saviour's cause on earth-the salvation of the lost, and the sanctification of the saved-should ever again be found sacrificing that precious Dear Sir,-Your correspondent, M. A. H, cause on the altar of their own self-will, and

 I say these things are strange, surprising, amazing.
 Indeed they would be mysterious, if it were not, that we have the key to the under standing of them.
 But this we have in the constitution of the christian.
-This key we have in the fact, that the christian, after all, is a compound being-a being made up of two elements-the one, that which he inherits from nature, and the other, that which is superinduced upon him by grace, or wrought in him by the Holy Spirit; the one, dragging him downward, and earthward, the other raising him upward, and heavenward; the one, saying to him, " a little more sleep, a little more slumber, a little more folding of the hands to sleep;" the other crying awake! "awake to righteousness, and sin not, for some have not the knowledge of
+This key we have in the fact, that the christian, after all, is a compound being-a being made up of two elements-the one, that which he inherits from nature, and the other, that which is superinduced upon him by grace, or wrought in him by the Holy Spirit; the one, dragging him downward, and earthward, the other raising him upward, and heavenward; the one, saying to him, " a little more sleep, a little more slumber, a little more folding of the hands to sleep;" the other crying awake! "awake to righteousness, and sin not, for some have not the knowledge of God."

 Yours in Christ, J. MORRISON.
 Onslow, March 13th, 1868.